+Exercise in Health and Disease.
+Three semester hours.
 The analysis of mechanisms responsible for reduction of functional capacity as result of biological aging and/or loss of health.
-Use of preventive exercise programs to diminish reduction and/or deterioration of physiological mechanisms as a function of age, health, and disease.
-Prerequisites HHPK 532 and 535.
+Use of preventive exercise program to diminish reduction and/or deterioration of physiological mechanisms as a function of age, health and disease.
+Prerequisite: HHPK 532 and 535